aiverify-foundation/moonshot/docs/contributing.md

 To create a recipe, you can copy one of the recipe files and edit the following elements:

 1. `id`: This is an unique identifier that will be used by the user.
-This should be the filename.
+This should be the file name.
 2. `name`: This is the name of the recipe, which will be displayed when a recipe is listed.
 3. `description`: This describes what the recipe tests.
 We recommend also including what constitutes a better score and what that implies..
 4. `tags`: This is a list of tags, which can help the user to find your recipe.
 We suggest to insert some relevant keywords related to domain and nature of the test.